adswa/multimatch_gaze/README.md

 space: Any scanpath is build up of a vector sequence in which the vectors represent saccades, and the start and end position of saccade vectors represent fixations.
-Two such sequences (which can differ in length) are compared on the five dimensions 'vector shape', 'vector length' (saccadic amplitude), 'vector position', 'vector direction' and 'fixation duration' for a multidimensional similarity evaluation.
+Two such sequences (which can differ in length) are compared on the five dimensions **'vector shape'**, **'vector length'** (saccadic amplitude), **'vector position'**, **'vector direction'** and **'fixation duration'** for a multidimensional similarity evaluation.
 The original Matlab toolbox was kindly provided via email by Dr. Richard Dewhurst and the method was ported into Python with the intent of comparing scanpaths evoked by movie 'Forrest Gump' in subjects.

+## Method overview

-The orginal method takes n x 3 fixation vectors of two scanpaths with x- and y-coordinates of the fixations and their duration as variables as its input.
+- The orginal method takes n x 3 fixation vectors of two scanpaths with x- and y-coordinates of the fixations and their duration as variables as its input.
 In a first step, based on the coordinates and durations of fixations, the scanpaths are represented as a vector sequences: